5 Steps to Transition into Autumn

 Ayurveda is great for balancing your doshas, regardless of the season.
 We recommend these ayurvedic techniques for Autumn.

 When practising yoga in Autumn, there should be a focus on your yin practice, on bringing yourself inwards to conserve energies.
 Poses should have a focus on grounding, warming and balancing.
 Here are 5 poses to get you started:

 Tree Pose – This pose is ideal for grounding and balancing; a win-win situation!
 You can incorporate some pranayama into this pose to bring calm and balance to the mind also.

-Standing Forward Fold – Folds are great for bringing your energies back into yourself.
+Standing Forward Fold – Folds are great for bringing your energies back into yourself as you transition into Autumn.
 They’re also incredibly calming; you can just let yourself go in this pose.

 Child’s Pose – This is another pose that is perfect for helping you feel grounded and balanced.
 Make sure you rest your forehead onto the mat to relax your Ajna Chakra (third eye).

-Half Lord of the Fishes Pose – This simple twist is not only great for giving your internal organs and massage, it’s also great for keeping you warm.
+Half Lord of the Fishes Pose – This simple twist is not only great for giving your internal organs and massage, it’s also great for keeping you warm as you transition into autumn.
 Perfect for chillier months.

 3 – Establish a Daily Routine

 Doing this can help keep anxieties at bay.
 Whether you just focus on meditating for ten minutes every morning or going to bed at the same time each night, you can help calm the worries that accompany Vata simply by establishing a regular daily pattern.